 The Consumer Healthcare Products Association (CHPA) represents the leading manufacturers and marketers of over-the-counter (OTC) medicines, dietary supplements, and consumer medical devices.
-Through science, education, and advocacy, CHPA works to ensure consumer access to safe, effective, and convenient OTC medicines for the treatment and prevention of many ailments and diseases.
+Through science, education, and advocacy, CHPA works to ensure consumer access to safe, effective, and convenient OTC medicines for the treatment and prevention of many common ailments and diseases.

-Self-care is prominent in CHPA’s vision — happier, healthier lives through responsible self-care — as well as our mission: empower self-care by preserving and expanding choice and availability of consumer healthcare products.
+Self-Care is prominent in CHPA’s vision: happier, healthier lives through responsible self-care.
+It is also prevalent in our mission: empower self-care by preserving and expanding choice and availability of consumer healthcare products.

-The appropriate use of over-the-counter medicines and dietary supplements play an important role in managing one’s health, which has both personal and public benefits.
+The appropriate use of over-the-counter medicines plays an important role in managing one’s health, which has both personal and public benefits.
 A recent study found that every dollar spent on over-the-counter medicines saves the United States healthcare system over $7 dollars each year totaling $146 billion in annual savings, and that without access to OTC medicine, over 60 million Americans would not seek treatment for their ailments at all.1 Additionally, over-the-counter medical devices like bandages, menstrual products, face masks, and at-home test kits, used for the purposes of prevention, testing, and treatment generate additional annual savings of $8 billion to the healthcare system.2 Furthermore, consumption of vitamin and mineral supplements can fill critical nutrient gaps, particularly for lower-income families that may experience food insecurities.

 Federal drug labeling requirements in the Federal Food, Drug, and Cosmetic Act preempt state and local attempts to change labeling on consumer healthcare products.
 This ensures that consumers receive consistent, and accurate information about safe medicine use.
-Packaging Extended Producer Responsibility CHPA takes very seriously our industry’s responsibility in providing sustainable packaging that meets both health and safety standards and environmental protection.
+Packaging Extended Producer Responsibility CHPA takes very seriously our industry’s role in providing sustainable packaging that meets both health and safety standards and environmental protection.
 The Food and Drug Administration (FDA) regulates drug product packaging under Good Manufacturing Practices regulations including material examination and usage criteria packaging, labeling operations, tamper-evident packaging, and expiration dating.
 Certain drugs are also regulated by the Consumer Product Safety Commission under the Poison Prevention Packaging Act which requires child-resistant packaging.